Coronavirus Information From Undergraduate Admissions

 - Will UC Davis extend the transcript deadline beyond July 1?
 How do I send transcripts?

-Students will not have their admission offer rescinded over a missed transcript deadline.
-However, UC Davis continues to request that transcripts be submitted by July 1, if possible.
-Students will retain their admission status through the first day of class until official documents are received by our campus.
+Students admitted for fall 2020 will not have their admission offer rescinded over a missed transcript/document deadline.
+However, UC Davis continues to request that official final transcripts be submitted by July 1, if possible.
+Official documents must be received by our campus on or before the first day of classes for students to retain their admission status.
+Learn how to submit your official final transcripts.

 - Are international students still required to submit a TOEFL or IELTS score?